angelaMinardi/angelaMinardi/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I'm an adventurous hiker who once trekked up a mountain in the rain at night just to catch the sunrise.
-On the way down, I had a surprise encounter with a curious black bear!

 Feel free to explore my repositories and don't hesitate to reach out for collaboration or discussions on any of the topics I'm interested in! 😊